k4ntz/MOC/README.md

 Here we iterate over five seeds respectively once for `arch.area_object_weight = 0.0` and `arch.area_object_weight = 10.0`.
 This corresponds to the setting used for evaluation of SPACE-Time and Space-Time without Object Consistency (SPACE-Flow).
 The third element in the tuple is function to map a compact descriptive string as its used for the experiment name used in the output folder.

 Evaluation is run alongside training if the config `train.eval_on` is set to True.

 For running the baseline SPACE with the current evaluation and dataset framework please switch to branch `space_upstream`, where these usage instructions similarly apply.

 **AIML Lab specific notes**

 The models and datasets will be stored in `/storage-01/ml-trothenbacher/space-time/`, but are currently still stored in my user folder `~/SPACE` distributed over DGX-B, DGX-C and DGX-D as I did not know of the storage option and loading from storage was still really slow at the time.
 Some configs and steps might not translate directly to the new file structure.

+## Loading the model for RL task
+There is an example `load_model.py` that allows to load and give a look at the SPACE-time model easily.
+You can launch the following command from the `src` folder:
+`python3 load_model.py --config configs/atari_pong_classifier.yaml`

 # SPACE